Find 60 Day Inpatient Drug Rehabs

 About Alaska

-Alaska ( (listen) ə-LAS-kə) is a U.S. state on the northwest extremity of North America.
-A semi-exclave of the U.S., it borders British Columbia and Yukon in Canada to the east, and it shares a western maritime border in the Bering Strait with the Russian Federation's Chukotka Autonomous Okrug.
-To the north are the Chukchi and Beaufort Seas of the Arctic Ocean, and the Pacific Ocean lies to the south and southwest.
+Alaska ( ə-LASS-kə) is a non-contiguous U.S. state on the northwest extremity of North America.
+It borders the Canadian province of British Columbia and the Yukon territory to the east; it shares a western maritime border in the Bering Strait with Russia's Chukotka Autonomous Okrug.
+The Chukchi and Beaufort Seas of the Arctic Ocean lie to the north and the Pacific Ocean lies to the south.
+Technically a semi-exclave of the U.S., it is the largest exclave in the world.

-Alaska is the largest U.S. state by area, comprising more total area than the next three largest states of Texas, California, and Montana combined, and is the seventh-largest subnational division in the world.
-It is the third-least populous and most sparsely populated U.S. state, but with a population of 736,081 as of 2020, is the continent's most populous territory located mostly north of the 60th parallel, with more than quadruple the combined populations of Northern Canada and Greenland.
-The state capital of Juneau is the second-largest city in the United States by area, and the former capital of Alaska, Sitka, is the largest U.S. city by area.
-Approximately half of Alaska's residents live within the Anchorage metropolitan area.
+Alaska is the largest U.S. state by area, comprising more total area than the next three largest states of Texas, California and Montana combined, and is the seventh-largest subnational division in the world.
+It is the third-least populous and most sparsely populated U.S. state, but is, with a population of 736,081 as of 2020, the continent's most populous territory located mostly north of the 60th parallel, with more than quadruple the combined populations of Northern Canada and Greenland.
+The state contains the second-largest and most-largest cities in the United States by area: the state capital of Juneau, and its former capital, Sitka, respectively.
+The state's most populous city is Anchorage and approximately half of Alaska's residents live within its metropolitan area.

 Browse by State